Read CTA's Policy Brief on Financing Public Education

-As a result of Proposition 13, more than 80% of school funding comes from the state.
-Having lost access to most local funding, it is incumbent on the state to uphold the California Constitution that says that public education has first call on state moneys.
-The state's current budget crisis has made us all too aware of the pitfalls of our faulty tax structure, which is currently benefitting the wealthiest corporations over Californians themselves.
+As a result of Proposition 13, more than 80 percent of school funding comes from the state.
+It is incumbent on the state to uphold the California Constitution, which says that public education has first call on state moneys.
+The state's budget crisis from the not-too-distant past made us all too aware of the pitfalls of our faulty tax structure, which is currently benefitting the wealthiest corporations over Californians themselves.
 It's time to restore fairness to our tax system.

 In 1988, CTA led the fight for Proposition 98, which was approved by California voters and guarantees minimum funding to California public schools.
 CTA believes all public schools in the state should have adequate resources to assure all students a quality education that helps them reach the state’s academic standards and meets their individual needs.